saberworks/vbulletin-archive/README.md

 # HOW IT WORKS

+Step 0: possibly run `perl bin/clean_database.pl`

+Read the script and possibly modify it for your needs.
+Or just ignore it.
+In my case it was used to fix up image paths in custom user titles.

 Step 1: run `perl bin/export.pl`

 This will query your database and dump a bunch of json into the `json_dir` you configured in `config.conf`.
-It will also dump all attachments to the `attachments/` folder (TODO: need to make that configurable, I guess).
+It will also dump all attachments to the `<html_dir>/attachments/` folder.

 Step 2: run `perl bin/generate_html.pl`

 This will process all the json files and generate a forums index, an index page for each forum, an thread page for every thread.

-My intention is also to automate writing apache or nginx redirect rules that will help search engines recognize that the pages have moved permanently.
+It also writes a set of nginx redirect rules that will help search engines recognize that the pages have moved permanently.
 This is likely only useful if you're archiving and then taking down the old forums.
 I didn't want to try to preserve the URL structure on the filesystem